grantds/bher-alike/README.md

 the conditional distribution defined by assigning values to a subset of the random variables.
 A probabilistic model (the prior) may be specified by writing a program, and samples could automatically be drawn from the conditional posterior.

+Primitives include a variety of of familiar scheme procedures: cons, car, cdr, +, etc. as well as elementary random primitives: (flip p), (geometric p).